Kareem Kelly

-Early years
+Early life

 Football

 He played football at the high school level at Long Beach Polytechnic High School in Long Beach, California.
 He was a 1998 Super Prep All-American, Prep Star Dream Team Top 100, ESPN Top 100, The Sporting News 101 Prime Prospects, Rivalnet Top 100, USA Today All-USA honorable mention, Super Prep All-Farwest, Prep Star All-Western, Long Beach Press-Telegram Best in the West first-team (unanimous selection), Orange County Register Fab 15 first-team, Tacoma News Tribune Western 100, Las Vegas Sun Super 11 first-team, Cal-Hi Sports All-State second-team, All-CIF Southern Section first-team, All-CIF Division I first-team, Los Angeles Times All-South Coast/Southeast and Long Beach Press-Telegram Dream Team first-team as a senior at Long Beach (Calif.)
 Poly High.
 In 1998, he had 50 receptions for 1,096 yards (21.9 avg.) and 17 touchdowns.
 He had one game with 8 catches for 181 yards and 3 touchdowns.
 Long Beach Poly was a CIF Division I finalist.

 As a 1997 junior, he made All-CIF Southern Section second-team, All-CIF Division I first-team, Long Beach Press-Telegram second-team and All-League while catching 43 passes for 560 yards (13.0 avg.) and 9 touchdowns.
 Long Beach Poly was the CIF Division I champion.
-In his 3-year career, his team went 36-5.
+In his 3-year career, his team went 36–5.
 Former Trojans DeShaun Hill, Mike Pollard, Darrell Rideaux, Hershel Dennis and Winston Justice also prepped at Long Beach Poly.